munjih/stock-analysis/README.md

 # Challenge
-Analyzed the green stock data using VBA to compute the annual returns for each stock
+Analyzed the green stock data to compute the annual returns for each stock.
+- Used arrays and indexes to gather information in a single pass